Knee Bursitis Diagnosis & Treatment

 What Causes Bursitis of the Knee?

-- Incorrect training techniques, such as neglecting to stretch, doing excessive hill running, and sudden increases in mileage
+- Improper training techniques, such as insufficient stretching, excessive hill running, or abrupt increases in activity levels.

-- An out-turning of the knee or lower leg
+- Outward rotation of the knee or lower leg.

 What Are The Symptoms of Bursitis of the Knee?

-- Pain slowly developing on the inside of your knee and/or in the center of the shinbone, approximately 2 to 3 inches below the knee joint.
+- Gradually developing pain on the inside of the knee and/or the shinbone, approximately 2 to 3 inches below the knee joint.

 What Are The Treatment Options For Bursitis of the Knee?

-- Ice.
-Apply ice at regular intervals three or four times a day for 20 minutes at a time.
+- Ice: Apply ice three to four times daily for 20 minutes to reduce swelling and pain.

-- Injection.
-Your doctor may inject a solution of anesthetic and steroid into the bursa, which often provides prompt relief.
+- Injections: Your doctor may administer an anesthetic and steroid injection into the bursa for quick relief.